epinio/epinio/docs/howtos/new-api-user.md

 ```

 Now you can edit your `~/.config/epinio/config.yaml` and set `pass` and `user`
 to the new credentials above.
-You can delete all users and and new ones at any
+You can delete all users and add new ones at any
 time.

 ## NOTE

 The admin command `epinio config update` updates the epinio `config.yaml`
-with the credentials of the "older" user, based on creation date.
+with the credentials of the "oldest" user, based on creation date.